milesj/boost/docs/cli.md

 }
 ```

-While React is rendering, all logs, either through the CLI [logger](#logging) or the native
-`console`, will be buffered until the rendering process is complete.
-Once complete, all buffered
-logs will be written to the terminal.
-This is necessary so that logs do not interrupt or tear the
-rendering loop.

 ### Shorthand commands

 Sometimes classes may be overkill for commands, so Boost offers a feature known as shorthand